TNTwise/Rife-ESRGAN-App-Linux/README.md

 Tkinter
 Xterm

-#TODO \n
+#TODO
-Create a settings menu with a selector for a default output folder. \n Set default output folder to home directory \n
+Create a settings menu with a selector for a default output folder. <br />
+Set default output folder to home directory <br />
-Fix Progress bar on different interpolation modes. \n Use default terminal instead of xterm
+Fix Progress bar on different interpolation modes. <br />
+Use default terminal instead of xterm